-The Afton Trail Run is a challenging, scenic and well organized trail race featuring 25KM (15.1MI) and 50KM (31MI) race distances.
-The race was established in 1994 and is now one of the older, larger and more competitive trail races in the country.
-The race routinely draws runners from all 50 states and beyond.
+The Afton Trail Run is a challenging and scenic trail race featuring 25KM and 50KM distances.
+The race was established in 1994 and annually draws runners from several countries, 25+ states and hundreds of Minnesota cities.
 The race takes place entirely within the borders of Afton State Park just outside of Hastings Minnesota.

 Afton State Park lies on a glacial moraine, scribed with deep ravines running down to the St. Croix River.
 The 169 mile St. Croix River was one of the original eight United States rivers to have significant portions placed under protection by the National Wild and Scenic Rivers Act of 1968.
 Within the park, sandstone outcrops have been exposed in some of the ravines.
 The vertical drop from the blufftop to the water is just over 300 feet.
 A few patches of remnant prairie survived the decades of farming that took place on the blufftop.
 Today the former fields are being restored to prairie and oak savanna.
 The ravines leading down to the riverbank are thickly wooded with oak, aspen, birch, and cherry.

-The Afton Trail Run makes significant annual donations to the state park ( in the neighborhood of $60,000.00 as of 2020 ) and its organizers, volunteers and runners contribute 100’s of volunteer hours to the park annually, maintaining trails and doing invasive species removal / restoration and more.
+The Afton Trail Run makes an annual financial donation to the state park ( in the neighborhood of $60,000.00 as of 2022 ) and its organizers, volunteers and runners volunteer in the park, maintaining trails and doing invasive species removal / restoration and more.

 The Afton Trail Run is organized by Rocksteady Running and directed by John Storkamp.
-The Afton Trail Run would not be possible without its hyper-dedicated throng of longtime volunteers.
+The Afton Trail Run would not be possible without its dedicated group of longtime volunteers.